 class sklearn.svm.SVC(C=1.0, kernel=’rbf’, degree=3, gamma=’auto’,coef0=0.0, shrinking=True, probability=False, tol=0.001,cache_size=200, class_weight=None, verbose=False, max_iter=-1,decision_function_shape=’ovr’, random_state=None)

-Out of the above arguments, the following are the most important ones (most already discussed in the tutorial).
+Out of the above arguments, the following are the most important ones (most have already been discussed in the tutorial):

 - C = regularization parameter = controls how important it is to avoid misclassifying data points

 - kernel = 'rbf' (radial basis function, i.e. Gaussian kernel) and 'poly' (polynomial kernel) are most popular